 The majority of Fabry-Pérot optical cavities have mirrors with sufficiently constant curvature to be described well by standard resonator theory [1].
-However, there are applications of cavities with non-spherical mirrors for which standard theory is not suitable.
-As a first example, the desire to realise stronger light matter coupling, whether to increase the rate of single photon sources [2] or to observe light-matter hybridisation [3], has led to the use of microcavities [4]; specialist fabrication techniques, such as laser ablation [5] or chemical etching [6], that can manufacture the requisite highly curved micromirrors typically produce mirrors that are not perfectly spherical [7-9].
-Secondly, in cavity optomechanics, the advantages conferred by low-mass mirrors encourage lightweight designs with limited diameter [10, 11].
-Finally, cavities with non-spherical mirrors offer useful optical capabilities, for example flexibility to tailor the optical mode [12, 13], control the number of resonances [14, 15], or utilise polarisation properties [16].
+However, there are applications of cavities with nonspherical mirrors for which standard theory is not suitable.
+As the first example, the desire to realize stronger light matter coupling, whether to increase the rate of single-photon sources [2] or to observe light-matter hybridization [3], has led to the use of microcavities [4]; specialist fabrication techniques, such as laser ablation [5] or chemical etching [6], that can manufacture the requisite highly curved micromirrors typically produce mirrors that are not perfectly spherical [7-9].
+Second, in cavity optomechanics, the advantages conferred by low-mass mirrors encourage lightweight designs with limited diameter [10,11].
+Finally, cavities with nonspherical mirrors offer useful optical capabilities, for example, flexibility to tailor the optical mode [12,13], control the number of resonances [14,15], or utilize polarization properties [16].

-As such experiments mature towards applications, it is important to calculate the required precision for transverse mirror alignment; For the spherical mirror case, there are simple methods for calculating the resonant modes under transverse mirror misalignment [5, 17], but these do not necessarily apply well to cavity mirrors with alternative shapes.
-This paper details extensions to the mode mixing method (Kleckner et al. [18]), allowing for certain mirror shapes to be encoded without numerical integration, and for arbitrary mirror shapes to be transversely misaligned without further integration.
+As such experiments mature towards applications, it is important to calculate the required precision for transverse mirror alignment.
+For the spherical mirror case, there are simple methods for calculating the resonant modes under transverse mirror misalignment [5,17], but these do not necessarily apply well to cavity mirrors with alternative shapes.
+This paper details extensions to the mode-mixing method [18], allowing for certain mirror shapes to be encoded without numerical integration and for arbitrary mirror shapes to be transversely misaligned without further integration.
 These advances greatly reduce, and potentially eliminate, the computation devoted to numerical integration, yielding a method that allows for the impact of transverse misalignment in cavities with deformed mirrors to be investigated thoroughly.

-First, we present an intuitive geometric optics approach to predicting the modes of cavities with misaligned and non-spherical mirrors.
-We then overview the existing mode mixing method before detailing extensions that greatly simplify the calculations required to model particular mirror shapes, and to include transverse mirror misalignment.
+First, we present an intuitive geometric optics approach to predicting the modes of cavities with misaligned and nonspherical mirrors.
+We then overview the existing mode-mixing method before detailing extensions that greatly simplify the calculations required to model particular mirror shapes and to include transverse mirror misalignment.
 We then discuss geometric transformations of cavity modes that can be used to interpret calculation outputs.
-Finally we compare these methods to existing techniques, demonstrating good agreement with published results for Gaussianshaped mirrors in aligned configurations while additionally permitting the easy exploration of the impact of mirror misalignment.
-In a further publication [19], we use the methods developed in this manuscript to examine the behaviour of cavities with spherical and Gaussian mirrors under transverse misalignment.
+Finally, we compare these methods to existing techniques, demonstrating good agreement with published results for Gaussian-shaped mirrors in aligned configurations while additionally permitting the easy exploration of the impact of mirror misalignment.
+In another work [19] we use the methods developed in this paper to examine the behavior of cavities with spherical and Gaussian mirrors under transverse misalignment.